How to ask for funding for assistance animals

 Step 5: Get a quote

 Contact an accredited assistance animal provider for a quote.
-We’ll only fund an assistance animal that has been trained, or is being trained, by an accredited assistance animal provider.
+We’ll only fund an assistance animal that’s been trained or is being trained by an accredited assistance animal provider.

 Step 6: Send us your information and evidence

-Once you have completed an assessment as gathered all the required information, you can get it to us by:
+Once you’ve completed an assessment and gathered all the information and evidence we need, send it to us by:

 Once we receive your information and evidence